HTrammel/Data-Cleaning/CodeBook.md

 The values in the features.txt file were translated using the following key:

-    * t = time
+    t = time
-    * f = frequency
+    f = frequency
-    * Body = body
+    Body = body
-    * Grav = gravity
+    Grav = gravity
-    * Acc = accelerometer
+    Acc = accelerometer
-    * Gyro = gyroscope
+    Gyro = gyroscope
-    * Jerk = jerk
+    Jerk = jerk
-    * Mag = Magnitude
+    Mag = Magnitude

 The resulting components were joined using a hyphen.
 In addion, the parenthesis in the features.txt values were eliminated.
 The following table provides some examples of the translations.
+The complete translation table is provided later in this document.

-"features.txt"" Value | Translated Value
+"features.txt" Value | Translated Value
 tBodyGyroJerk-arCoeff()-X,1|time-body-gyroscope-jerk-arCoeff-X,1
 tBodyAccJerkMag-min()|time-body-accelerometer-jerk-magnitude-min
 fBodyAcc-bandsEnergy()-33,40|frequency-body-accelerometer-bandsEnergy-33,40